 Because of this, it can be more difficult for him to fit it all into a backpack.

 I make room in my backpack for a pair of his jeans, our toiletries and any books we may bring along (Electronic and audio books are a great alternative to packing a stack of your must reads).

-It doesn’t matter how lightly you pack if you’re travel partner isn’t.
-You’ll still be waiting for checked bags and maneuvering luggage through crowded streets.
-You’re ultimately a team.
+It doesn’t matter how little you pack if your travel partner is overpacking.
+You’ll still be waiting for checked bags and maneuvering luggage through crowded streets right along side them.
+Remember, you’re ultimately a team.
 Do what you can to help each other out.

 PRACTICE MAKES IMPROVEMENT

 Practice makes improvement (because I’m learning that perfect isn’t a thing) when it comes to packing lightly.
 I’ve grown more efficient at rolling my clothes tightly and narrowing down what I really need.

 Our first attempt at traveling like minimalists was almost a year ago on our family spring break road trip.
 I made a few mistakes and found myself in an Ohio Wal-Mart buying socks, a bathing suit and a lifejacket for my youngest. #thirdchildproblems.

 It taught me that no matter what I leave behind, I can find it on the road.
 While it isn’t ideal to have to purchase extra items, it can be done in a bind.
 If the temperature unexpectedly drops you can buy a scarf or a sweatshirt.
 If a tidal wave pulls your flip-flops to sea, I’m quite confident you can find another pair.
 Relax, you’re a tough cookie.
 You’ll figure it out.